The Ninja Mission: Reception

 Although the film had a very modest release in its native Sweden, The Ninja Mission did well on the foreign market.
 It was released in 54 countries and achieved cult status in many Asian countries.

 Releases

 For many years, there were no any legitimate DVD or Blu-ray release of the movie, due to objections by Mats Helge.
 An underground DVD edition was however made available on Swedish markets by the distributor Horsecreek Entertainment, whose CEO Charles Aperia also served as the film's producer.
 The DVD edition is uncut and features dubbed English audio with optional Swedish subtitles.

 In 2025, the film was scanned and digitally restored in 4K using the original camera negative as its source.
 The restoration is uncut and shown in its original aspect ratio of CinemaScope for the first time since its theatrical run whereas all earlier home video releases are in pan and scan.
-A Blu-Ray is to be released in Sweden by Studio S Entertainment in November of 2025, containing both the restored version of the film and deleted scenes as special features.
+A Blu-Ray was released in Sweden by Studio S Entertainment in November 2025, containing both the restored version of the film and deleted scenes as special features.